declan93/Intro2linux/README.md

 ```

 *writing data out*
+`>` is known as redirection a brief introduction to I/O can be found [here](https://www.brianstorti.com/understanding-shell-script-idiom-redirect/)
 ```
-zcat newfile.gz | grep PATTERN > newfile_PATTERN.txt # > is known as redirection a brief introduction to I/O can be found [here](https://www.brianstorti.com/understanding-shell-script-idiom-redirect/)
+zcat newfile.gz | grep PATTERN > newfile_PATTERN.txt

 ### Making life easier in the terminal ###